bhargav0605/beyond-the-blog/README.md

 # beyond-the-blog
-A blog using JAVA and spring Framework.
+A blog using JAVA and spring Framework in the back-end.

+## Back-end ##